nanami233333/PropMolFlow/README.md

 mv all_fixed_gdb9.sdf data/qm9_raw/
 ```

-**Note**: The SDF file `all_fixed_gdb9.sdf` (Zenodo version 1), or equivalently `rQM9_v0.sdf` (Zenodo version 2), was used to train models in the PropMolFlow study.
-It is based on an earlier version of the data-fix pipeline and contains 935 problematic molecules, excluding many molecules that can be fixed in the latest pipeline, which uses the data correction procedure in the paper.
-In contrast, the latest version of the pipeline reduces this number to 303 problematic molecules and is available on [Zenodo version 2](https://zenodo.org/records/17693354) and HuggingFace [ColabFit rQM9](https://zenodo.org/records/17693354).
+**Note**: The SDF file `all_fixed_gdb9.sdf` ([Zenodo version 1](https://zenodo.org/records/15700961)), equivalently released as `rQM9_v0.sdf` ([Zenodo version 3](https://zenodo.org/records/17726328)), was used to train models in the PropMolFlow study.
+It is based on an earlier version of the data-fix pipeline and contains 935 problematic molecules, many of which can be corrected using the updated pipeline described in the paper supplementary information.
+In contrast, the latest version of the pipeline reduces this number to 303 problematic molecules and is available on [Zenodo version 3](https://zenodo.org/records/17726328) and HuggingFace [ColabFit rQM9](https://huggingface.co/datasets/colabfit/rQM9).
+The revised SDF files preserve the original molecule count and ordering to ensure compatibility with the property-value CSV files.
+Therefore, users should remove the provided problematic indices prior to training to ensure data consistency.

 ### CSV File for Properties
 As for csv file contains properties values, it is provided in `data/qm9_raw` directory.